Understanding home contents insurance

 You might find home contents insurance relevant if:

-• You’ve spent extensively on home renovations
+• You invested in valuable electronics or furniture and spent extensively on home renovations

-• You own expensive furniture
+• You’re a collector of art, watches or own expensive furniture

 • You keep valuables at home, such as jewellery or family heirlooms